 1538 Lytle St.

 The Education and Community Arts Intern will provide assistance in initiating and managing, organizational and on-site support for numerous education programs, including the Children’s Fine Art Classes (CFAC) and OPEN DOORS projects.
 Duties include assisting in drafting grant proposals and reports, documenting projects through photography/video/blog as well as through the organized filing of completed project forms, continued organization of the program (i.e. drafting forms, refining filing methods, and developing program-specific website and branding), and participating in community oriented art-making projects next to professional artists and participants from various organizations around the city.
 Candidates must have excellent organizational skills, Microsoft Office, some photography/Photoshop/graphic design/ web design experience, positive and effective people skills, art-making experience and should be comfortable interacting with the public.

-Intern will work side by side with LVA’s Design and Communication Coordinator to help execute various design projects relating to: education, outreach, and exhibitions.
+Intern will work side by side with LVA’s Design Coordinator to help execute various design projects relating to: education, outreach, and exhibitions.
 Strong design background required for helping complete various projects such as brochures, one-sheets, sponsorships packets, etc. Furthermore, this intern will be responsible for daily tasks as requested by the business manager.
 Skills required: strong organizational skills, proficient writing and communication skills, and familiarity with the Adobe Creative Suite, specifically InDesign, Photoshop, and Illustrator.

 Communication and Arts Administration Joint Internship